gautamg795/convex-golink/convex_client/docs/ResponseLoadLoadOneValue.md

 ### NewResponseLoadLoadOneValue

-`func NewResponseLoadLoadOneValue(created float32, lastEdit float32, long string, normalizedId string, owner string, short string, ) *ResponseLoadLoadOneValue`
+`func NewResponseLoadLoadOneValue(creationTime float32, id string, created float32, lastEdit float32, long string, normalizedId string, owner string, short string, ) *ResponseLoadLoadOneValue`

 NewResponseLoadLoadOneValue instantiates a new ResponseLoadLoadOneValue object This constructor will assign default values to properties that have it defined,